 Fisheries Teaching and Research Building

-The Fisheries Teaching and Research building was completed in 1990.
-It is connected by walkways to the adjacent Marine Studies Building and houses faculty, staff and graduate students in laboratory-based disciplines.
-The University of Washington Fish Collection and its affiliated ichthyological faculty, staff, and students are also housed in the building.
-The Western Regional Aquaculture Center is also housed in this building.
-Facilities include several new classrooms and teaching laboratories, environmental chambers, and research laboratories.
+The Fisheries Teaching and Research (FTR) building is connected by walkways to the adjacent Marine Studies Building and houses faculty, staff, and graduate students in laboratory-based disciplines.
+The University of Washington Fish Collection and its affiliated ichthyological faculty, staff, and students are also housed in this building, as well as the Western Regional Aquaculture Center faculty and staff.
+FTR building facilities include several classrooms and teaching laboratories, environmental chambers, and research laboratories.

 Washington Cooperative Fish and Wildlife Research Unit